martinpaljak/JCardEngine/README.md

 * **Cross-platform**

   jCardSim is completely written in Java and can therefore be used on all platforms which support Java (Windows, Linux, MacOS, etc).

-### How to help jCardSim?

-* Join the team of jCardSim developers.
-* Try out [DexProtector](https://licelus.com/products/dexprotector).
-The product is designed for strong and robust protection of Android applications against reverse engineering and modification.
-* Licel has one more product you may be interested in - [Stringer Java Obfuscator](https://licelus.com/products/stringer).
-This tool provides all the features you need to comprehensively protect your Java applications.

 **License**: [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0)